By Indonesia specialist Faye

 With zero artificial light, the canopy of stars intensifies as the night deepens and fireflies congregate in trees like strings of fairy lights.
 Sleep under the stars on the open deck of your riverboat, or below deck in an air-conditioned cabin.

-Waking in the morning to the sound of the gibbons calling and a dawn chorus from over 230 bird species, you're likely to see orangutans a few metres away on the river edge and in their tree nests along the bank.
+Waking in the morning to the sound of the gibbons calling and a dawn chorus from over 230 bird species, you're likely to see orangutans a few meters away on the river edge and in their tree nests along the bank.

 Feeding stations give the reliable opportunity of watching large groups of 20 or 30 orangutans at a time.
 The burly alpha males and mothers swinging down with their babies gripping their chests.